SuliacLEGUILLOU/valentine/README.md

 - Some documentations
 - Customize error output to make it RESTFull
 - Complete implementation for the JWT security (Key rotation, secondary token)

+### Current question

+- Is it possible in Nickel to register a middleware at the top/bottom position in the stack

 ### Bonus/Potential features